Best Fantasy Football Draft Strategy For 2023

 Sync your league to get a powerful, dynamic draft board with rankings and built-in strategy custom-fitting to your league format.

-As you draft, 17 crucial indicators work behind the scenes to give you the optimal pick recommendation at every turn.
+As you draft, 17 value indicators work behind the scenes to give you the optimal pick recommendation at every turn.

 That’s hundreds of real-time calculations to deliver a Dynamic Most Valuable Player (DMVP) rating for every draftable player.